 What are Hot Spots?

 When the weather gets warm, we start seeing more dogs with hot spots.
 These areas are weepy, wet, red and sometimes bloody when they are fresh, and dry and scabby when they are resolving.
-They can cover large expanses of the pet's skin, appear as solitary lesions, or can appear in multiple locations but are generally well defined.
+They can cover large expanses of the pet's skin, appear as solitary lesions, or can appear in multiple locations, but generally have clear margins defining them.
 The pet creates them through over-zealous self-licking and chewing, and they can arise especially quickly (10 minutes of chewing can create a big one).
 The good news is that they almost always look worse than they are.
 The infection is quite superficial and often will resolve with topical treatment alone.
 The bad news is that about 30 percent of the pets who come to my hospital for hot spots actually have some other kind of skin disease such as deeper skin infection, bite wound or other trauma, or even immune-mediated ulceration.
 If you aren't entirely sure about what a hot spot looks like, it is probably best to have the veterinarian look at it.

 The dog causes the hot spot by self-licking, chewing, scratching and rubbing.
 What causes the pet to self-chew and lick is another story.
 She may have an allergy, may have come in contact with an irritating substance, may have irritation from a grooming clipper, or may have some pain in the area from the underlying tissues.
 Anything that makes the dog itch will make the dog lick and chew, and if the licking and chewing is obsessive enough, a hot spot will soon follow.